rjafrate/Qwik/README.md

 ## Description

-This is a real-time CDR read stream
+This is a real-time Controller read stream

 ## Features